• Skip to main content

 The word the, however, was a tricky one- especially without a beginning sound clue.
 He constantly needed me to tell him what the word was.

 But that’s perfectly fine.
-Since he’s really not ready for readin yet, my purpose for this activity was to build concepts of print: specifically, the understanding that each printed word represents one spoken word.
+Since he’s really not ready for reading yet, my purpose for this activity was to build concepts of print: specifically, the understanding that each printed word represents one spoken word.

 Need a Fall reading activity?
 Print these Fall pocket chart sentences!